 ★ Yotam Ottolenghi’s blueberry galette.

-Damsons (Zwetschgen) are smooth, blueish-black apricot-shaped fruits with greeny-yellow flesh and a strong, acidic flavour, which makes them better suited for cooking than eating straight off the tree (though I’m quite partial to doing that myself).
+Zwetschgen are smooth, blueish-black apricot-shaped fruits with greeny-yellow flesh and a strong, acidic flavour, which makes them better suited for cooking than eating straight off the tree (though I’m quite partial to doing that myself).
 For a long time, I’d understood these were damsons, but they are in fact a subspecies of the damson.
 They’re for sale by the kilo at our local market and in such large quantities, would be the perfect purchase for jam-making.
-Other ideas for cooking with damsons include:
+Other ideas for cooking with them include:

 ★ Delia Smith’s damson chutney spiced with cinnamon, allspice and cloves,

 ★ Diana Henry’s damson and blackberry Eton mess and

 ★ Sarah Raven’s damson vodka (otherwise known as sloe gin).

 Often confused with damsons (and damson subspecies!), plums (Pflaumen) are larger, purpler and have smaller stones and a much milder, sweeter taste.
 They go just as well with savoury as sweet dishes though, so if you want to do something with them other than eat them raw and lick the sticky juice that’s dribbled down your arms in the process, then how about trying: